AlGepe/OmniCalcs/menBMI/BMI_for_men.md

 The first and most important thing you gotta ask yourself is whether or not you healthy, regarless of your weight.
 For example, if you <portal cid=379>smoke several packages of cigarettes</portal>, your first priority should be to <portal cid=378>quit smoking</portal>, since that is very likely they biggest risk factor you are dealing with.
 If you are no convinced you can check our calculator on <portal cid=861>what percentage of smokers get lung cancer</portal> and the one showing the effects on your health if you <portal cid=857>quit smoking now</portal>.

-Assuming you are not a smoker, or you're addressing that issue, we can move to the next step: exercise.
-Exercising is one of the healthiest things you can do since it improves your mental health as well as improve you <portal cid=1161>ECG heart rate</portal> and your heart health in general.
+Assuming you are not a smoker, or you're addressing that issue, we can move to the **next step: exercise**.
+Exercising is one of the healthiest things you can do since it improves your mental health as well as improve you <portal cid=1161>ECG heart rate</portal> and your **heart health in general**.

 You can use our <portal cid=102>max heart rate calcualtor</portal>, <portal cid=234>target heart rate calculator</portal> to check on your heart's health; and feel free to get the most out of your training by using our <portal cid=874>heart rate zone calculator</portal> to calculate and use the different training <portal cid=235>heart rate zones</portal>.

 As far as exercises go, <portal cid=236>running</portal> and <portal cid=535>walking</portal> are probably the easiest to do.
 If you're interested we recommend that you visit our <portal cid=1135>running pace calculator</portal> as well as our <portal cid=1159>running calorie calculator</portal>.
 Other exercises that give great results are <portal cid=541>weightlifting</portal> and <portal cid=878>cycling</portal>.

 Provided you have followed the two advice above you are probably in good shape already.
-However, you might be still struggling with your weight, and hence BMI, so it won't hurt to set up the record straight and give you some tip on nutrition and <portal cid=231>calories</portal>, specifically on <portal cid=627>calories burned</portal> and <portal cid=742>calorie deficit</portal>.
+However, you might be still struggling with your weight, and hence BMI, so it won't hurt to set up the record straight and give you some tip on nutrition and <portal cid=231>calories</portal>, specifically on <portal cid=627>calories burned</portal> and calorie deficit.

 If you're interested in changing your BMI as a mean to get healthy, we have some calculators that will help you <portal cid=1250>lose weight</portal> or at least keep a healthy balance.
-For starters it is important that you know your <portal cid=199>BMR</portal> or <portal cid=1004>resting calorie</portal> consumption, so that you can plan better your <portal cid=740>meal calories</portal>.
+For starters it is important that you know your <portal cid=199>BMR</portal> or <portal cid=1164>resting calorie</portal> consumption, so that you can plan better your <portal cid=740>meal calories</portal>.

-The key part of a good diet is to keep a balance of nutrients while you maintain a calorie deficit.
+The key part of a good diet is to keep a balance of nutrients while you maintain a <portal cid=1004>energy</portal> deficit, often referred to as _calorie deficit_.
 For this our <portal cid=742>macro calculator</portal> is very useful since it allows to plan your <portal cid=743>carbohydrate</portal> intake, <portal cid=744>protein intake</portal> and <portal cid=747>fat intake</portal> to achieve your goals.

-Lastly, you can always try travelling to other planets.
+Lastly, you can always try traveling to other planets.
 Since your <portal cid=347>weight on other planets</portal> changes with respect to your weight on Earth, you might be able to find the right one to fix you BMI.
 We have heard of people that find this idea easier to do that exercising, but we would never recommend it unless planetary travel includes a strict diet and training routine.